rackerlabs/technical-blog/_posts/2019-10-17-three-ways-salesforce-health-cloud-can-improve-patient-experience.md

 technology tools, removing data silos, enabling home services, and leveraging data from multiple sources to improve your quality of care.

-Here are a few ways Salesforce Health Cloud can positively impact your patient experience:
+Salesforce Health Cloud can positively impact your patient experience in several ways.

 ##### Improve the continuity of care